Next-di-mension/GraphNetErrorMitigator/README.md

 2. Model Training and Testing

 ### Data Generation
-To generate training data, run `train_data_generation.py` by using the appropriate coniguration file depending upon the molecule.
-For example, to generate training data for H4 molecule, run:
+To generate training data, run `train_data_generation.py` by using the appropriate configuration file depending upon the molecule.
+For example, to generate training data for the H4 molecule, run:
 ```python
 python src/train_data_generation.py --config config/h4.py
 ```